Walkman: Own Your Damn Sound

 AI: Authentic Identity

-We’ll use AI to curate one-of-a-kind genres, playlists, and associated album covers, all based off user personality quizzes.
+We’ll use AI to curate one-of-a-kind genres, playlists, and associated album covers, all based on user personality quizzes (think Buzzfeed meets chromesthesia).

 Walkman kiosks, available at the pop-ups, will transfer playlists to the listeners’ choice of a cassette or CD, for their new Walkman.